• Skip to primary navigation

 This will result in a dense bread with a very tight crumb (holes are very close together) that doesn’t have the pillowy texture when you take a bite.

-The flavor will also be underdeveloped.
+The flavor will lack development.

 If you don’t see the signs mentioned below, you’ll want to let your dough rest longer for an optimal proof.